 The English Premier League may like to think it’s the biggest football league in the world, and certainly it spends the most money, but the 50,000 professional players, managers and journalists who voted for FIFA’s team of the year don’t appear to think it’s the best on the planet.

 For the first time since the award was introduced, not one player from England’s top flight made the grade.
 Instead, the all-star team of 2010 featured six players from Barcelona, three from Inter Milan, with the other two coming from Real Madrid.
 Contrast that with last year, when the EPL provided five of the elite 11, and it would seem that its reputation has taken a bit of a bashing.
-Read the rest of this entry »
+FULL POST

 CNN's World Sport will be broadcasting its predictions for 2011 in upcoming shows between December 31-January 2.
 In the third of a series of preview blogs, Terry Baddoo takes a look at the contenders for next year's Cricket World Cup.